magomimmo/modern-cljs/doc/tutorial-11.md

 > * otherwise return `true` to pass the control to the `default`
 >   action of the form.

-> NOTE 5: If you carefully watch the `validate-form` implementation you
+> NOTE 4: If you carefully watch the `validate-form` implementation you
 > should note that the `if` branch traversed when its condition is
 > `true` (i.e. when or the `email` or the `password` are empty), it does
 > not return the `false` value regularly used to block the event
-> propagation to the `action` attibute of the form.
+> propagation to the `action` attribute of the form.
 That's because
 > `validate-form` is now internally calling `prevent-default` function
 > and a returnig `false` would become reduntant.